introlab/ros_for_ios/README.md

 First of all, you need to be on a MacOSX system with the Xcode and the iOS tool chain installed.
 You also need to have the command line tools installed (svn, git ... see Xcode options).
+The automated script will build all the necessary libraries for you :

 ```
 git clone https://github.com/introlab/ros_for_ios.git
 sh build.sh
 ```

-After some minutes a ros for ios framework is available for the ios arm7, arm7s and simulator in the ros/frameworks directory.
+After few minutes, a ros for ios framework is available for the ios arm7, arm7s and simulator in the ros/frameworks directory and ready for use.
+A demonstration application is also provided to test the framework.
+Open demo_app/ros_ios/ros_ios.xcodeproj with Xcode and build the demonstration application.
+The project should compile without any intervention.

 External libraries
 ------------------